gaurav2222/Disaster-Management/README.md

 # Codefundo++ Contest 2018

-This website is live at [this link.](https://teamrg.azurewebsites.net/ "Disaster Management")
+### Short Summary
+A website developed with an objective to reduce the damages of lives and properties during a natural disaster like storms, hurricanes, etc. This site was developed mainly using HTML, CSS, and Javascript.
+[Here](https://teamrg.azurewebsites.net/ "Disaster Management") is the link to the website.
-## Project Idea
+#### Project Idea

 The technology follows prediction, propagation and evacuation as it's 3 important stages.
 These are discussed clearly in order below.